Bhoomikapm0116/Connect-Four/README.md

 ## Acknowledgements

 - **Pygame**: A set of Python modules designed for writing video games, which was used to create the graphical interface of the game.
-- This project was inspired by the classic Connect Four game.
+- This project is inspired by the classic Connect Four game.